Z0L0X/Minecraft_FSG_Shipwreck_Generator/README.md

 Example: So if the machine i'm running this from has 6 cores, I would change the THREADCOUNT to 12.

+You can stop the process by doing ctrl+c and then running `./stop.sh` which will kill the processes running and remove the output.txt files from the folder.

 # FSG - Filtered Seed Glitchless (Shipwreck Mode)
 v 1.2.1 Stronghold ocean-biome now deep_ocean